RaahulLSR/VSD_OpenLane_Sky130_Workshop/README.md

 # VSD_OpenLane_Sky130_Workshop
+## contents
+- Introduction
+- Introduction to QFN-48 Package, chip, pads, core, die and Ips
+- RISC-V Instruction Set Architecture (ISA)
+- Software to hardware
+- Introduction to all components of open-source digital asic design
+- RTL IPs and EDA Tools
+- What is a PDK?
+- Historical Context
+- What a PDK Includes
+- Open Source ASIC
+- The RTL to GDSII flow
+- Introduction to open lane
+- openlane ASIC flow
+- Antenna Rules
+- Utilization Factor and Aspect Ratio
+- preplaced cells
+- Power Grid
+- Circuit
+- Pin Placement
+- Binding with the Netlist
+- Placement
+- Library characterization
+-
 ## Introduction

 This repository documents the backend flow of VLSI design, assuming that we already have a fully verified RTL design that has been synthesized, verified, and for which a netlist has been generated and validated.